The 32-bit CMD for OS/2 is a native OS/2 command interpreter. It is designed

 The 32-bit CMD finally brings this nonsense to an end.
 The commands

-supplied with the 32-bit CMD, such as type
+supplied with the 32-bit CMD, such as type, aren't burdened

 with this CP/M silliness.
 They use the native 32-bit OS/2 behaviour when